Q. "What are the "dos and don'ts" about protecting the tree?"

-- Do not use cables or ropes wrapped around branches for support - these wear away at bark and sensitive layers below and as the branch grows it will become strangled, again cutting off nutrient flow to the rest of the branch.
+- Use nails for main supports-- they are much weaker than bolts, can work lose more easily , and because it requires more nails to do the same job as a bolt, the tree suffers more overall damage.
+Do not use cables or ropes wrapped around branches for support.
+These wear away at bark and sensitive layers below, and as the branch grows it becomes strangled, cutting off nutrient flow to the rest of the branch.

-- Do not position bolts that penetrate the tree vertically closer than 12 inches.
+- Position bolts that penetrate the tree vertically closer than 12 inches to one another.

-- Do not cut away excessive amounts of bark or wood to provide a flat surface (like to ensure a beam is bolted on vertically).
+- Cut away excessive amounts of bark or wood to provide a flat surface (like to ensure a beam is bolted on vertically).

-- Do not use more nails or screws than you need to temporarily position supports.
+- Use more nails or screws than you need to temporarily position supports.

-- Do not let any part of the tree house touch the tree directly - it should all be resting on your support system.
-This stops friction burns as the tree sways in the wind.
-Like ropes and cables, this destroys living tissue and starves the branches of nutrients.
-A particularly bad practice is to rest one end of a support in a fork of the tree to allow it to move in the wind.
+- Let any part of the tree house touch the tree directly.
+The entire treehouse should rest on your support system.
+Otherwise the tree suffers friction burns when it sways in the wind.
+As with ropes and cables, this destroys living tissue and starves the branches of nutrients.
+A particularly bad practice is to rest one end of a support in a fork of the tree to allow the treehouse to move in the wind.
 This causes massive damage due to the motion and weight bearing down on the surfaces in contact.

 Q. "Permitting: What are the permitting requirements/building codes for constructing tree houses?"

 This varies widely according to your location.
-You will have to contact your local planning department to find out your specific restrictions.
-For a discussion about permit considerations, see our Planning/Design page
+You will have to contact your local planning department to find out specific restrictions in your area.
+For a discussion about permit considerations, see our Permitting

 Q. "Many Nelson Treehouses I've seen use metal brackets.
 Can these be ordered?"